For a presentation on Bókun Marketplace, and how to use it to grow distribution and incremental revenue, please view a recording of our webinar.

 For Suppliers: How to Set up a Seller Contract

 As a supplier, you provide the seller with your contract terms when inviting them to become your reseller.
-Before you can send a Marketplace Contract , you need to make sure you have your Contract terms in place before proceeding.
+Before you can send a Marketplace contract, you need to make sure you have your Contract terms in place.
+We recommend you don't use the OTA contract terms (Viator, Expedia, etc.) for regular Marketplace contracts.

 There are three tabs on the contract:

-- Terms: this tab is where you specify the basic settings of the contract
+- Terms: Here you can specify the basic settings of the contract

-- Products: this tab is where you see the products that are available for contract
+- Products: This is where you’ll see the products that are available for contract

-- Pricing: this tab is where you see the products' prices for this contract
+- Pricing: From here you can see the products' prices for this contract

-Contract terms: Select the terms that you want to use for this Marketplace Contract.
+Contract terms: Select the terms that you want to use for this marketplace contract.
 If you do not have existing contract terms you must create them first.
-Learn more about contract terms
+We recommend you don't use the OTA contract terms (Viator, Expedia, etc.) for regular Marketplace contracts.
+Learn more about contract terms.

 Booking changes and cancellations